Chris Yaw ’92 Master of Education Instructor

 Chris Yaw has 17 years of experience as a teacher and school administrator, having served as both a middle school math instructor and a middle school principal.
 He also taught for a year in the health and human performance department of Wayne State College in Wayne, Nebraska.

-In addition to teaching education courses at Northwestern, Yaw serves as the college's head women's basketball coach.
+In addition to teaching graduate educational administration and undergraduate education courses at Northwestern, Yaw serves as the college's head women's basketball coach.

 - Foundations of Education